next-actions/pytest-mh/docs/articles/tips-and-tricks/features-detection.rst

 Add feature property to the host class
 ======================================

-Most of the time, it is desirable to detect the features only on start up, since the application does not change the built-time features during testing.
+Most of the time, it is desirable to detect the features at start up, since the application does not change the built-time features during testing.
 Therefore, the code can be safely added to the host class and use :meth:`~pytest_mh.MultihostHost.pytest_setup` to make sure it is run only once.